raspberrypi/hats/README.md

 ## Indroduction

 The Raspberry Pi B+ has been designed specifically with add-on boards in mind.
 For B+ we are introducing 'HATs' (Hardware Attached on Top).
-A HAT is an add-on board for B+ that conforms to the Raspberry Pi HAT specifications.
+A HAT is an add-on board for B+ that conforms to the HAT specifications.
 HATs are not backward compatible with models A and B.

 There are obviously a lot of add-on boards designed for the original model A and B boards (which interface to the original 26 way GPIO header).
 The first 26 pins of the B+ GPIO header are identical to those of the original models, so most existing boards will still work.